The Platypus – For Teachers and Parents

 The story also speaks to the benefit of having a unique individual viewpoint: The platypus, belonging to no single group, belongs equally to all.
 His unique viewpoint inspired the other animals to see clearly that they were all, in fact, equal.

-Play the recorded story for your class or individual child, pausing occasionally to make predictions.
+Play the recorded story for your class or individual child, pausing occasionally to make predictions or to contribute problem solving ideas.
 (Inference)

 Story Discussion Suggestions: